Holt/Smithson Annual Foundation Lecture with Susan Philipsz at the The Kröller-Müller Museum

 Susan Philipsz

-Philipsz has presented her work worldwide and it is included in important museum collections around the world.
-Her 2019 sound installation The Wind Rose is part of the Kröller-Müller Museum's collection and is currently on display on the museum grounds.
+Philipsz has presented her work worldwide, for example at Documenta 13, and it has been included in important museum collections around the world, such as the MOMA in New York.
+The LAM museum in Lisse in the Netherlands owns a work by Philipsz that you can hear when you walk around the museum.
+Her sound installation The Wind Rose from 2019 is part of the Kröller-Müller Museum's collection and is currently on display on the museum grounds.

 Date, location, reservation